Eastern Walkway

 Initial estimates for the track alone were about $100,000.
 It is anticipated to be higher given inflation, appointing a project manager and some additional design work, including a bridge over the outlet.
 DoC have provided design and costings for a similar bridge engineered and built at $30,000.

 Most costs to date have kindly been covered either pro-bono or by the Walking Access Commission Enhanced Access Grant, with some community contribution from operation of the campgrounds.
+Rotorua Trust have also committed to contribution of $75,000 for the track build.
+More investment is incoming to assist with the predator trapping and pest management of possums and wallabies along the Scenic Reserve.

-More recently, the campground has required significant investment, in excess of income.
+The campground has required significant investment, in excess of income.
 This has been related to COVID shortfall in tourism It is anticipated that all future DoC Reserve maintenance costs will be covered by campground income.

 How many people will it employ?